-Don't you hate it when you think you'd made enough jam/pickle/chutney/relish to last to the next season … and you hadn't.
+Don't you hate it when you think you'd made enough jam/pickle/chutney/relish to last to the next season … and you hadn't?
 My fault.
-I learnt to make Mozzarella Cheese this year and, therefore, had made lots of pizza and mousetraps and other yummy stuff that required tomato relish.
+I learned to make Mozzarella Cheese this year and, therefore, had made lots of pizza and mousetraps and other yummy stuff that required tomato relish.

-Lo and behold, a bunch of family were going to be turning up on their way to the ski-field … no tomato relish for the lunchtime pizza and no tomatoes in the garden at this time of the year!
+Lo and behold, a bunch of families was going to be turning up on their way to the ski field… no tomato relish for the lunchtime pizza and no tomatoes in the garden at this time of the year!

 Thank goodness for a friend who had called in to grab a bag of tamarillo from the citrus garden.
 Her advice saved the day - "Use tamarillo instead of tomatoes.
 The result will be just as nice".
 So I did.
 I saved myself a trip to town and everyone was really impressed with my out-of-season fresh chutney.

 Here's my recipe, it makes up well using the red tamarillo or the golden ones … enjoy.

 - 250grams of apples chopped up finely (I used stewed apple from out of the freezer)

 - 500grams of tamarillo (I cut them in half, scooped the pulp out, and chopped it up a bit)